bacalhau-project/docs.bacalhau.org/docs/getting-started/architecture.md

 For instance, there can be a posix storage provider that presents the CID as a POSIX filesystem, or a library storage provider that streams the contents of the CID (Content IDentifier) via a library call.

-On the other hand, there can be different Executor implementations, such as Docker or WASM, that are responsible for running the job.
-When a job is submitted to these executors, the Executor should select the appropriate storage provider to work with, depending on the implementation.
+On the other hand, there can be different executor implementations, such as Docker or WASM, that are responsible for running the job.
+When a job is submitted to these executors, the executor should select the appropriate storage provider to work with, depending on the implementation.

-For instance, the Docker Executor might use the posix storage provider to manifest the CID as a POSIX filesystem, while the WASM Executor might use a library storage provider to stream the contents of the CID (Content IDentifier) via a library call.
+For instance, the Docker executor might use the posix storage provider to manifest the CID as a POSIX filesystem, while the WASM executor might use a library storage provider to stream the contents of the CID (Content IDentifier) via a library call.

 Therefore, the storage providers and Executor implementations are loosely coupled, allowing the POSIX and library storage providers to be used across multiple executors, wherever it is deemed appropriate.